 (In certain exceptional circumstances and with the student’s written consent, we may communicate with a third party, if the University deems it is in the interests of those concerned.)

-If you have concerns about the wellbeing of your son or daughter, in the first instance you should encourage them to contact Wellbeing Support Services or the appropriate support service (see above).
+If you have concerns about the wellbeing of your daughter or son, in the first instance you should encourage them to contact Wellbeing Support Services or the appropriate support service (see above).

-If you are concerned because you have not been able to contact your son/ daughter, and you are worried about their wellbeing, you can make contact with the University.
-We will take the details of your son/ daughter, contact them on your behalf to let them know that you have contacted us, and ask them to make contact with you.
+If you are concerned because you have not been able to contact your daughter/son, and you are worried about their wellbeing, you can make contact with the University.
+We will not be able to confirm whether someone is a student at Warwick but we will take the details of your daughter/son, contact them on your behalf to let them know that you have contacted us, and ask them to make contact with you.
 The onus will be on the student to contact parents, and staff will not generally get back in touch with parents direct.
-If you wish to contact the University, please telephone Student Support 024 7657 5570 or email email@example.com .
+If you wish to contact the University, please telephone Wellbeing Support 024 7657 5570 or email email@example.com .

-For other concerns, whilst staff cannot talk to your about your son/ daughter, they are always willing to listen to your concerns and give generic advice and information.
+For other concerns, whilst staff cannot talk to your about your daughter/son, they are always willing to listen to your concerns and give generic advice and information.
 Please call us on the number above.

 In an emergency, if you have severe concerns about a student, you can contact the University 24-hour Security line: +44 (0)24 7652 2083.
 Whilst, for the reasons outlined above, the University is unable to confirm the student’s identity or attendance at the institution, your concerns will be taken seriously and we will respond to them appropriately.